Medical Credentialing Specialist

 To be admitted to the test, individuals must bring the confirmation email and photo identification to give to the testing proctor.
 The test is computer-based and includes a 15-minute tutorial to allow individuals to become familiar with the testing software.
 Test-takers have three hours to complete the CPCS test, which consists of 150 multiple-choice questions.
 Candidates for the CPMSM test have four hours to complete the CPMSM test, which has 175 multiple-choice questions.

-- Plan to arrive at the testing center at least ten minutes before the scheduled testing appointment.
+To ensure success at this step, plan to arrive at the testing center at least ten minutes before the scheduled testing appointment.
 Anyone who arrives late may not be admitted to the test.

 Step 5: Maintain Certification